A Day Trip from Tokyo to Iwate in Japan: Romantic Destinations

 The interior of the café had a calm atmosphere, and at the counter, staffs were carefully brewing coffee.
 Some of the windows were made of stained glass, casting vibrant colors into the dim interior.

 In Japan, water is usually served for free as soon as you sit down.
 The glass in the background—possibly handmade—had a warm, charming shape.
 The rounded edge of the glass makes it fit comfortably against your lips.
+The stained glass colors danced across the rippling surface of the glass, creating a truly beautiful sight.

 Coffee reflecting stained-glass colors